 For the most up-to-date information on The National WWII Museum’s response to COVID-19, click here.

 Since its launch in 2006, Knit Your Bit's reach has been vast—more than 10,000 knitters and crocheters in all 50 states have participated.
 Through their efforts, the Museum has distributed 50,000 scarves to approximately 1,000 veterans' centers, hospitals, and service organizations across the country.

 How to Participate

-- Hand knit or crochets a scarf measuring roughly 6” x 60”.
+- Hand knit or crochets a scarf measuring no smaller than 6" x 60".
 Some patterns may call for variations on measurements.
 Please no key-hole or potato chip scarves.

 - Use yarn that is machine washable and dryable in gender neutral or patriotic colors.
 Knit Your Bit does not accept fun fur or eyelash yarn.

 - You may write a personal message to the recipient signed with your first name only.
 Please tie that message to the scarf (no pins)